Breast Cancer Today

 Ultrasound and MRI

 Your doctor may order an extra test that takes pictures of the inside of your body.
-A breast ultrasound can help find cysts, fluid-filled sacs that aren’t cancer.
+A breast ultrasound can help find cysts, fluid-filled sacs that most often aren’t cancer.
 You might get an MRI along with a mammogram as part of your routine testing if you have a higher risk of breast cancer.

 For years, doctors told women to check their own breasts once a month.
 But studies suggest these exams play a very small role in finding cancer compared to other testing methods.
 The current thinking is that it’s more important to know your breasts and be aware of any changes, rather than checking them on a regular schedule.
 If you want to do a self-exam, go over the technique with your doctor.